yeina/Hello-World/README.md

 Debater in the Taiwan Debate Open held in National Chengchi University (20th-22nd, May)

-Delegate in ADB Youth Initiative program, Asia Pacific Youth Exchange(APYE) (11th-22nd, July)
+Delegate in the Asian Development Bank(ADB) Youth Initiative program, Asia Pacific Youth Exchange(APYE) (11th-22nd, July)

 English tutoring for the North Korean immigrant as a member of NGO PSCORE volunteer (8th, Sep-29th, Dec)